Apply to articulate into a higher award.

 You will be notified by your Faculty (Domestic Students) or Deakin International Admissions (International Students) about the outcome of your application.

-If unsuccessful, please discuss your options with your Student Adviser.
+If unsuccessful, please discuss your options with a Student Adviser at Student Central.

 Processing of your articulation application form